Drive sales on autopilot with ecommerce-focused featuresSee Features

 As with anything, email design trends go in and out of fashion over the years.

 Your message may look classic, but at the same time, have too much of a traditional feel and cause you to lose engagement.

-Sometimes small tweaks can fix this and make your email look great again.
+Sometimes small tweaks can fix this which will allow you to design email newsletters that look great again.
 So what are the latest email trends you should take into account when designing your emails?